Last updated: May 9, 2026

 What is aversion in astrology?

 Aversion is the condition where two planets occupy signs that share no whole-sign aspect: the 2nd, 6th, 8th, or 12th sign-distance from each other.
-Hellenistic astrologers said such planets “cannot see” each other and so cannot exchange influence, support, or testimony in the chart.
+Traditional language says such planets cannot “see” or witness each other by sign.

 How the calculator detects aversion in your chart

 This tool counts sign-distance, not degree separation.
-That is the whole point of the Hellenistic method.
-Mercury at 29° Cancer and Saturn at 1° Pisces look like a tight trine on a modern chart wheel, but in the whole-sign frame Mercury is in Cancer and Saturn is in Pisces, which sit five signs apart, so they form a perfect trine and witness each other fully.
-Conversely, Mercury at 1° Cancer and Saturn at 29° Aquarius sit ~28° apart by degree but eight signs apart by sign, putting them in aversion, not in any aspect.
+That is the whole point of the traditional method.
+Mercury at 29° Cancer and Saturn at 1° Scorpio are close to a square by degree, but Cancer and Scorpio are five signs apart, so the whole-sign frame treats them as a trine.
+Conversely, Mercury at 1° Cancer and Saturn at 29° Gemini sit very close by degree but in adjacent signs, so this calculator treats them as a 12th-sign aversion, not a conjunction.

 Signs in aversion: a complete reference